Last Updated on May 16, 2019 by Liza Hawkins

 What’s great about Brooklyn is that you get the restaurant and shopping variety of Manhattan, but with a little less concrete, more trees, and a lot of Brownstone charm.

-Prosperity Dumpling also happens to be one of the smallest, most crowded, restaurant spaces ever!
+Prosperity Dumpling also happened to be one of the smallest, most crowded, restaurant spaces ever!

-It’s basically a bunch of people jammed into 144 square feet (and that’s likely a generous assessment), all trying to get the most mouthwatering dumplings on the planet.
-There might be two bar stools and one three-foot-long counter, which is what constitutes calling it a “restaurant.”
+It was basically a bunch of people jammed into 144 square feet (and that’s likely a generous assessment), all trying to get the most mouthwatering dumplings on the planet.
+There might have been two bar stools and one three-foot-long counter, which is what constitutes calling it a “restaurant.”

 Speaking of foodie must-sees back in Brooklyn, Smorgasburg needs to be on your list of to-dos.

 It’s like a food truck fair.
 The mother of all foodie meet-ups.
 A “Brooklyn Flea Food Market.”
 It’s FANTASTIC, and filled with soooooo many unique cheap eats options.
 Like crazy Asian-fusion hot dog combos (I happen to be a giant hot dog fan).

 There are a slew of other fresh, fun and tasty plates to try, too.
 You can easily spend a couple hours there, wandering up and down the tight isles, checking out the various vendors, and tasting a little bit of everything.
 Bring your appetite, and get there early!

 And be sure to check out all the different Smorgasburg locations these days—it’s not only in Williamsburg anymore!

 3. Pizza and bagels and cocktails.